jankeromnes/cr/README.md

     The cr commands are:

-       clone     Clone the Chromium sources into a new repository help      Display this helpful message
+       clone     Clone the Chromium sources into a new repository build     Build the Chromium browser from sources update    Update a Chromium repository
-       update    Update a Chromium repository
+       help      Display this helpful message

 ## Install